OpenPhysProject/OpenPhys/README.md

 "node -v"
 If you don't have node, go install it form http://nodejs.org/

-Next we need yeoman
+Check if you have yeoman, bower, grunt, and gulp installed.
+"npm yo -v"
+"npm generator -v"
+"npm bower -v"
+"npm grunt -v"
+"npm gulp -v"

+If not, run the following.
 "npm install -g yo bower grunt-cli gulp"
 "npm install -g generator-webapp" http://yeoman.io/learning/ for more info

-We need to install NPM and Bower Dependencies from the root folder of the project "npm install"
+Install NPM and Bower Dependencies from the root folder of the project "npm install"
 "bower install"